juxt/ramp/README.md

 ## Usage

+.
+[Install](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configure](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html) the Amazon Command Line Interface.
+.
+Create an S3 bucket (if you don't already have one).
-You will need an S3 bucket.
-(Optionally, [give the bucket public view permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html) to view the results html as a static website.)
+..
+Optionally, [give the bucket public view permissions](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteAccessPermissionsReqd.html) to view the results html as a static website.

-Go to the [AWS CloudFormation console](https://eu-central-1.console.aws.amazon.com/cloudformation/home).
-Click "Create Stack".
-Upload the .yaml file.
-Fill in the parameters as instructed.

-Alternatively, run the .sh script (edit as needed) to launch the stack via AWS Command Line Interface.
-You will need AWS CLI [installed](https://docs.aws.amazon.com/cli/latest/userguide/installing.html) and [configured](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+.
+Run the `aws-create-stack.sh` script with your target url and bucket name as parameters.

     $ ./aws-create-stack.sh http://www.google.com my-bucket-name

+You can edit that script to change the duration and max number of concurrent users.
+A better command line interface is coming Extremely Soon.